The Leaving: Aftermath

 A July 2022 Air Mail article extensively profiled Bello and the controversy surrounding The Leaving.
 In the article, Bello disclosed that she had schizoaffective disorder and post-traumatic stress disorder, and that she had been involuntarily hospitalized after graduating from Iowa, signing her book's contract the day after her release.
 The article also revealed that Bello had been involved in two previous plagiarism controversies: a poetry slam competition in Beijing, in which she plagiarized the poem "dogs!" by Danez Smith; and a submission to her fiction workshop at Iowa, in which she plagiarized a passage from Carmen Maria Machado's short story "Inventory."
 Bello apologized for her actions, saying that she had "made mistakes" and "hurt people terribly" while struggling with psychiatric treatment, external pressures, and life events.

 In November 2024, Bello announced that she planned to complete her PhD the following year, using a novel manuscript as her dissertation.
-The following month she announced a forthcoming novel, entitled Ho(us)e.
+The following month, she revealed that she was working on a novel titled Ho(us)e.

+Reception

+Before its release, The Leaving received a positive blurb from author Lidia Yuknavitch, who described the book as "nothing short of thrilling."
+The novel had also appeared on multiple lists of the "most anticipated" books of 2022.